AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/introduction.md

 where $J_i^k$ is the list of possible moves for an ant $k$ in the city $i$, $\eta_{ij}$ is the *visibility*, which is the inverse of the distance between two cities $i$ and $j$ and $\tau_{ij}$ the intensity of a path (the pheromon values).
 $\alpha$ and $\beta$ are parameters to control the algorithm.

-Finally, I also define $\rho \tau_{ij}(t)$ which represent the pheromon evaporation that is computed at each iteration.
+Finally, I also define $\rho \tau_{ij}(t)$ which represents the pheromon evaporation that is computed at each iteration.

 ### Pheromon update

 At the end of each *external* loop, the pheromon values are updated according to the best path of the current iteration.
-To spread the pheromon such that shortest paths between several iterations will have more pheromons that longer one, I define this formula :
+To spread pheromons such that shortest paths between several iterations will have more pheromons than longer ones, I define formula presented in figure \ref{pheromon_update}.

 \begin{figure}[!h]
 $$